denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 famously put it "free as in free speech not as in free beer."[^stallman]

 The word "piracy" is also often used to describe the online free library world.
-For some it carries some unwelcome connotations.
+For some it carries an unwelcome connotation.
 In most cases, the maintenance of large online archives is a drain on resources, not profiteering.
 It resembles much more the work of a librarian than that of a corsair.
 Nevertheless, many in the community embrace some of the political